-\paragraph{Trilemma among computational convergence, statistical error, and regret} Theorem~\ref{thm:regression} (or Theorem~\ref{thm:localrefinement:completion}, respectively) and Theorem~\ref{thm:regret} suggest a trilemma in choosing the (constant) step size for online linear regression (or online noisy tensor completion, respectively).
-If the computational convergence is the primary concern, we can choose a large step size $\eta=\eta_{\textsf{comp}}\asymp d^{-1}$ so that oRGrad converges within $T=\tilde{O}(d)$ iterations.
-On the other hand, if the purpose is to eventually obtain a statistically optimal estimator, we should set a small step size $\eta=\eta_{\textsf{stat}}\asymp T^{-1}$.
-Lastly, as discussed above, the regret bound in eq. (\ref{eq:thm:regret}) is minimized when the step size is fixed at $\eta=\eta_{\textsf{regret}}\asymp (Td)^{-1/2}$.
-It seems that statistical optimality and a sharp regret performance cannot be simultaneously achieved if only fixed step size is allowed.
-Fortunately, we show in the next section that the two goals can be simultaneously achieved if step sizes are adaptively selected.
+\paragraph*{Trilemma among computational convergence, statistical error, and regret} Theorems~\ref{thm:regression} (or Theorem~\ref{thm:localrefinement:completion}, respectively) and~\ref{thm:regret} suggest a trilemma in choosing a \emph{constant} step size for online linear regression (or online noisy tensor completion, respectively).
+If computational convergence is the primary concern, we can choose a large step size $\eta=\eta_{\textsf{comp}}\asymp d^{-1}$, allowing oRGrad to converge within $T=\tilde{O}(d)$ iterations.
+On the other hand, if the goal is to eventually obtain a statistically optimal estimator, we should set a small step size $\eta=\eta_{\textsf{stat}}\asymp T^{-1}$.
+Lastly, as discussed above, the regret bound in equation~(\ref{eq:thm:regret}) is minimized when the step size is fixed at $\eta=\eta_{\textsf{regret}}\asymp (Td)^{-1/2}$.
+It appears that statistical optimality and sharp regret performance cannot be simultaneously achieved with only a fixed step size.
+Fortunately, we demonstrate in the next section that these two goals can be achieved concurrently by adaptively selecting step sizes.